Luke-J-Miller/CS5530/Assignment_3/readme.md

 ![image](https://github.com/Luke-J-Miller/CS5530/assets/111100132/fd8a1f9c-9609-45af-8518-542766806400)

 Here we are able to see the strenght of bootstrapped samples.
 The mean and variance are nearly identical in the population and sample.
-There is a little over two percent diffence in the 95th percentile values, but it is still a very close approximation.
-In this instance, we are able to sample from the entire population (for illustrative purpose) and the bootstrap sample is over two-thirds the size of the population.
+There is a little under two percent diffence in the 95th percentile values, but it is still a very close approximation.
+In this instance, we are able to sample from the entire population (for illustrative purpose.)
 Close concordance is to be expected.